ACAPP-dev/domain_project/README.md

 This Ruby Gem will search GoDaddy.com for website domain availability and pricing using the GoDaddy Developer API.
 You can search for a specific domain name or get a list of domains related to any keyword.
 If you search for a specific domain and it is not available for purchase, a list of similar domain names will automatically appear.

-Note that you cannot make purchases directly from this Gem, but you can purchase available domains directly on the GoDaddy website.
+Note that you cannot make purchases from this Gem, but you can purchase available domains directly on [godaddy.com](https://godaddy.com).

 ## Installation